New Jersey Enrollment Insights

 6. Free/reduced lunch ranges from 98% to under 5%

-Passaic City has 98% of students on free/reduced lunch while affluent suburbs like Millburn have under 5% - a stark measure of NJ’s wealth divide.
+Urban districts like Passaic City (92%) have nearly all students on free/reduced lunch while affluent suburbs like Millburn (under 2%) have almost none - a stark measure of NJ’s wealth divide.

 frl <- enr_current %>%